openshift/origin/docs/autoscaling.md

 ## Abstract
-Auto-scaling is a data-driven feature that allows users to increase or decrease capacity as needed by controlling the number of replicas deployed within the system automatically.
+Auto-scaling is a data-driven feature that allows users to increase or decrease capacity as needed by controlling the number of pods deployed within the system automatically.

 ## Motivation